ONLINE BANKING > Privacy and Security

 suspicious request for confidential information that purports to be from

 New Omni Bank, N.A., do not respond to it and do not click on any links

 that it provides.
 Report the request to any of our Customer Relationship

 Personnel or Operations Officer at any of our locations.

-** On January 2006, the Federal Deposit Insurance Corporation (FDIC)
+** Federal Deposit Insurance Corporation (FDIC)'s

-released an on-line multimedia education tool that consumers can use to
+website provides an on-line multimedia education tool that consumers can use to

 learn how to better protect their computers and themselves from identity